AN Divisional News

 Judge Coates will review all motions scheduled for UMC prior to the hearing.
 The original Motion and Notice of Hearing must be filed at least 5 working days in advance of the UMC hearing date, with the Clerk of Court, Civil Division, and a courtesy copy MUST be sent to opposing counsel and Judge Coates' Judicial Assistant (send to the Judicial Assistant via U.S. regular mail -courtesy copies must be sent U.S. regular mail, NOT e-mail).
 Be advised that the Judicial Assistant has no control of setting or resetting any Uniform Motion Calendar hearing.
 The attorney/moving party setting the hearing should ALWAYS clear the date chosen with opposing counsel/opposing party and immediately notify opposing counsel and/or the pro se party if the hearing is cancelled and/or reset.
 Please DO NOT CALL the Judicial Assistant to confirm if a Motion "has made" the UMC calendar, as the daily UMC calendar is determined by who signs in on the morning of the hearing date.

-*** All paperwork for the Judge's review (courtesy copies of notice of hearings and/or motions, agreed orders, proposed orders, proposed final judgments, memos of law, briefs, responses, case law, etc .. ) Must either be sent to the Judge's office via U.S. regular mail or via hand-delivery to the 1st floor drop box in the main courthouse.***
+*** All paperwork for the Judge's review prior to hearing (courtesy copies of notice of hearings and/or motions, proposed orders, proposed final judgments, memos of law, briefs, responses, case law, etc .. ) Must either be sent to the Judge's office via U.S. regular mail or via hand-delivery to the 1st floor drop box in the main courthouse.***

 Communicating With Division "AN"